 Just follow these steps:

-- Use the Filestage Export Functionality to get a PDF of all the feedback
+- Use the Filestage Export Functionality to get a review report as a PDF.

 - Pack the PDF and all other assets (content, graphics, fonts, etc.). into a ZIP file.